terrybroad/network-bending/README.md

 # Network Bending

-Software reposity for code for paper "Network Bending: manipulating feature activations in GANs"
+Software reposity for code for paper "Network Bending: Manipulating The Inner Representations of Deep Generative Models"

 Code is based on this [StyleGAN2 pytorch implementation](https://github.com/rosinality/stylegan2-pytorch) by rosinality.
 You can refer to this codebase for training your own models, or converting models from the official tensorflow implementation.